bertreb/pimatic-broadlink/README.md

 ```
 sudu pip3 install broadlink
 ```
+2. Install the plugin
+The plugin can be installed via the gui or adding it to the config.json.

-2. Configure the wifi of the broadlink device via the Broadlink app (easy but you will need to connect to the broadlink cloud) or use the following steps:
+3. Configure the wifi of the broadlink device via the Broadlink app (easy but you will need to connect to the broadlink cloud) or use the following steps:
 - Put the broadlink device into AP Mode = Long press (>10 secs) the reset button until the blue LED is blinking quickly.
 - Long press again until blue LED is blinking slowly.
 - Manually connect to the WiFi SSID named BroadlinkProv (or Broadlink_WIFI_device).